 Extracting metadata from OSM planet files Jump to heading

-The Protocol Buffer Binary Format (PBF) stores metadata in a highly compressed, optional layer.
-Each PrimitiveBlock may include a meta flag indicating whether provenance fields are present.
-When enabled, uid, version, timestamp, and changeset are delta-encoded relative to the preceding element within the same block, while user strings are resolved via a shared StringTable.
-This architecture minimizes disk footprint but introduces edge cases during extraction: out-of-bounds string indices, negative delta values, and missing meta flags in anonymized or historical extracts.
-Engineers must account for these structural constraints when building parsers, as raw byte-level inspection often reveals misaligned BlobHeader offsets or truncated PrimitiveGroup arrays.
-A thorough examination of the PBF File Structure Deep Dive clarifies how StringTable offsets map to PrimitiveBlock metadata arrays and why naive regex extraction fails on binary payloads.
+The Protocol Buffer Binary Format (PBF) stores metadata in a compressed, optional layer.
+Each PrimitiveBlock may include a DenseInfo (for dense nodes) or per-element Info messages for ways and relations, containing the provenance fields. uid, version, timestamp, and changeset are delta-encoded relative to the preceding element within the same block, while user strings are resolved via a shared StringTable.
+When the metadata layer is absent — as in anonymized or stripped extracts — uid will be 0 and user will be an empty string.
+A thorough examination of the PBF File Structure Deep Dive clarifies how StringTable offsets map to metadata arrays and why naive regex extraction fails on binary payloads.

-For Python ETL pipelines, pyosmium (v3.6.0+) provides the most reliable streaming interface, avoiding full in-memory deserialization of multi-gigabyte planet files.
-The following handler demonstrates precise metadata extraction with explicit delta resolution, UTC normalization, and graceful fallback for anonymized elements.
-Memory consumption is constrained by maintaining a strict buffer flush threshold at 256 MB, preventing RSS spikes during sequential PrimitiveBlock iteration.
+For Python ETL pipelines, pyosmium (≥3.6.0) provides the most reliable streaming interface, avoiding full in-memory deserialization of multi-gigabyte planet files.
+The following handler demonstrates precise metadata extraction with UTC normalization and graceful fallback for anonymized elements:

 import csv